pspakit/phisigmapiwebsite/design-doc.md

 - The login should be persistent for a month(?), to prevent users from needing to login every time
 - Accounts should be able to be created using `/signup` with fields for email, name, password, etc.
   - Accounts should only be able to be logged into upon activation to prevent randoms from accessing the restricted portion of the website
+  - Can also restrict accessing sensitive info to just chairs & exec or on a person to person basis

 ### Story E